aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-topic/docs/README.md

 #### KmsMasterKeyId

-The ID of an AWS-managed customer master key (CMK) for Amazon SNS or a custom CMK
+The ID of an AWS-managed customer master key (CMK) for Amazon SNS or a custom CMK.

 _Required_: No